-Provide and attest to 24 hours a day, 7 days a week patient access to an appropriate clinician who has real-time access to practice’s medical records (SPAC systems capture and provides care coordination via its mobile application and patient support staff for 24 hours day.)
+Provide and attest to 24 hours a day, 7 days a week patient access to an appropriate clinician who has real-time access to practice’s medical records (SPAC systems capture and provides care coordination via its mobile application and patient support staff for 24 hours a day.)

 Attestation and use of ONC-certified electronic health records (EHRs) (SPAC is ONC Certified).

 Utilize data for continuous quality improvement (SPAC captures real time patient symptoms).

 Provide core functions of patient navigation (SPAC makes patient navigation and management simple and helps automate the process).

 Document a care plan that contains the 13 components in the Institute of Medicine Care Management Plan (SPAC makes the care plan access for 24/7 from any EMR) Practice has to develop the care plan for each patient see below:

 Patient information (e.g., name, date of birth, medication list, and allergies)